$3,100,000Pressure sore death

 Some of our bedsore case settlements include:

-- $875,000 – Hospital bed sore settlement for a patient who suffered severe pressure ulcers due to inadequate care.
+• $875,000 – Hospital bed sore settlement for a patient who suffered a stage 4 bedsore due to inadequate care.

 The value of a bed sore lawsuit at stage 4 depends on several factors, including the severity of the injury, the level of facility negligence, and the legal strategy used to pursue the claim.

-If your loved one suffered stage 4 severe pressure injuries, a legal claim can help cover medical costs, pain, and suffering and hold negligent facilities accountable.
+If your loved one suffered severe pressure ulcers, a legal claim can help cover medical costs, pain, and suffering, and hold negligent facilities accountable.
 Contact us today for a free case review to explore your options.

 What Are Pressure Ulcers?

 Nursing home residents with limited mobility are at the highest risk.
 Those who are bedridden or use wheelchairs rely on staff to help them reposition regularly and provide proper skin care.
-Without this attention, pressure ulcers can rapidly progress to stage 4 wounds, which pose a serious risk of infection and severe complications.
+Without this attention, pressure injuries can rapidly progress to stage 4 bedsores, which pose a serious risk of infection and severe complications.

-Stage 4 pressure ulcers don’t happen overnight.
-Instead, they develop in stages, progressing from mild skin irritation to deep, life-threatening wounds if left untreated.
+Stage 4 pressure ulcers occur over time and develop in stages, progressing from mild skin irritation to deep, life-threatening wounds if left untreated.

 Stage 1: Early Warning Signs

 Stage 1 presents redness and irritation on the skin, caused by restricted blood flow.
 In this early stage, the skin may feel warmer or cooler than the surrounding area.
-Early intervention at this stage can prevent further reaching stage 4 and protect the individual’s overall health.
+Early intervention at this stage can prevent further progression to stage 4 and protect the individual’s overall health.

 Stage 2: Breakage of the Skin’s Layers